-The OV5642 – 5.0 MP Camera Module is based on the OV5642 color sensor from OmniVision.
-The sensor has a 1/4.0″ optical format, which combined with the pixel size of 1.4 µm x 1.4 µm, results in the 5.0 MP 2592 x 1944 image.
+The OV5642 – 5.0 MP Camera Module features the OV5642 color sensor from OmniVision.
+The sensor has a 1/4.0″ optical format, which combined with the pixel size of 1.4 µm x 1.4 µm, results in the 5.0 MP (2592 H x 1944 V) image.
 This is a rolling shutter sensor, which captures an entire column (or row) simultaneously, and compiles the image by scanning across (or down).

 These camera modules are sold bundled with the LS-6018CS lens / metal mount (B0019) or with the M12 LS-27227 lens / plastic mount (B0020).
 They are also available without a lens – just a generic plastic lens mount to protect the sensor during shipping.
 The lens mount supplied with your lens replaces the generic mount.
-They may also be purchased with a higher quality metal M12 lens mount, or with a motorized IR cutoff filter mount (the user must provide the 5-18 V power).
+They may also be purchased with a higher quality metal M12 lens mount, or with a motorized IR cutoff filter mount; for the motorized IR cutoff filter mount, the user must supply the 5-18 V power.

 The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available here – click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
 Be sure to note the compatible lens mount height (7 mm, 10 mm, etc.) for each lens selected.
 Each lens purchased separately comes with an appropriate height lens mount (plastic for M12, metal for CS).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.

-You may use the ArduCAM F Shield Rev C+ or the ArduCAM LF Shield Rev C+ to connect to Arduino system boards.
+The ArduCAM F Shield Rev V2 or the ArduCAM LF Shield Rev V2 connect to Arduino system boards.
 Open-source software and binaries are provided on the ArduCAM GitHub site (see link below) for these shields.
-ArduCAM supplies a wide variety of camera modules that are compatible with their USB Camera Shields, and all are available on this site.

 - Single 3.3 V power input